 Step 4: Build your variants and dynamic rules

-In this phase, the creative team builds creative variants in the Ad Canvas while the media or production team begins defining customer segments in the dynamic rules section.
+In this phase, the creative team builds creative variants in Ad Canvas while the media or production team begins defining customer segments in the dynamic rules section.

 This step is one of the most collaborative parts of the data-driven process, and it may be more open-ended and cyclical than what you’re used to.